tanaikech/ToolsForMCPServer/README.md

   GEMINI_TIMEOUT=300 # Seconds
   ```

-#### [NEW] As another connection between Gemini CLI and the MCP server built by Google Apps Script Web Apps (Added on September 17, 2025)
+### 2B.
+[NEW] Pattern 2 (Added on September 17, 2025)

 When you use the above method, you might feel the slow loading of the MCP server.
 If you want to resolve it, how about using the following approach?

+In this pattern, Gemini CLI is indirectly connected to the MCP server built by Google Apps Script Web Apps.
+Gemini CLI is directly connected to the local MCP server, and the local MCP server is directly connected to the MCP server built by Google Apps Script Web Apps.
+By this approach, the loading time of the MCP server is dramatically reduced.
+It's 1/15 times from the pattern 1.
+[Ref](https://medium.com/google-cloud/accelerating-gemini-cli-a-node-js-wrapper-for-google-apps-script-mcp-servers-a4295283d2ca)

 In order to reduce the startup speed for loading the MCP server, I created a wrapper.
-Please check [this](https://github.com/tanaikech/ToolsForMCPServer/tree/master/Wrapper_for_reduce_load_time_of_MCP).
+The setting is as follows.

+Now, implement the Node.js wrapper to accelerate the startup.

+1. Create a new workspace directory and navigate into it.
+2. Install the necessary libraries: `npm install @modelcontextprotocol/sdk zod@3`.
+3. Download the two required script files `wrapped_gas_web_apps.js` and `tools.js` from [my repository](https://github.com/tanaikech/ToolsForMCPServer/tree/master/Wrapper_for_reduce_load_time_of_MCP).
+4. Modify `settings.json` to use the Node.js wrapper.
+Replace `{your path}` with the absolute path to `wrapped_gas_web_apps.js`.

+    ```json
+    {
+      "theme": "Default",
+      "selectedAuthType": "### your setting ###",
+      "mcpServers": {
+        "wrapped_gas_web_apps": {
+          "command": "node",
+          "args": ["{your path}/wrapped_gas_web_apps.js"]
+        }
+      }
+    }
+    ```

+Run `gemini` again.
+You should observe a significantly faster startup.
+In my tests, the startup time was reduced by approximately 15 times.
+While the performance of individual tool execution remains the same, the improved startup time makes the CLI much more practical and user-friendly.

 ### 3. Transfer file content (Added on July 9, 2025)